cossieB/threadxer/README.md

 # [Threadxer (W.I.P)](https://threadxer.cossie.dev)

-Threadxer is a all-new social media platform where you can post your thoughts (in under 180 characters, of course).
+Threadxer is a all-new social media platform where you can post your thoughts in under 180 characters.
 This platform features groundbreaking features like: creating an account using email; uploading images and video; likeing, reposting and quoting other posts; following your favorite content creators so that their posts are shown in your "feed".

 ## Stack